National Science Foundation

 Investigators are expected to share with other researchers, at no more than incremental cost and within a reasonable time, the primary data, samples, physical collections and other supporting materials created or gathered in the course of work under NSF grants.
 Grantees are expected to encourage and facilitate such sharing.
 See Award & Administration Guide (AAG) Chapter VI.D.4.

-Proposals submitted or due on or after January 18, 2011, must include a supplementary document of no more than two pages labeled “Data Management Plan”.
+Proposals must include a supplementary document of no more than two pages labeled “Data Management Plan”.
 This supplementary document should describe how the proposal will conform to NSF policy on the dissemination and sharing of research results.
 See Grant Proposal Guide (GPG) Chapter II.C.2.j for full policy implementation.
+"The plan must include sufficient detail for the evaluation of its appropriateness and feasibility during merit review." (https://nsf.gov/eng/general/ENG_DMP_Policy.pdf)

 This resource is intended to be used for preparing College of Engineering ENG proposals.
 Requirements are based on NSF ENG Documentation.